het-tanis/prolug-labs/Automation-Labs/Unit2_Interacting_with_OS/step2/text.md

 What are you shown?

-Inspect the file and see if you can make it use a different shell, maybe one you've seen from other output in this lab.
+Inspect the file and see if you can make it use a different user shell, maybe one you've seen from other output in this lab.

 ```plain
 cat /root/u2_script2.py